lbryio/proposals/README.md

 This repo is for discussing large projects.
 Here's the process:

+## 0. When in doubt, ping @grin

+If you're blocked, have questions, or are unsure about how to proceed, message @grin on Slack.

 ## 1. Create an issue for the proposal

 The issue description should contain the following items: